hapax/hapax.github.io/assets/emcc.md

 using $p = mv = \gamma m_0 v$.
 This neatly splits the total squared energy into a kinetic part
 $(pc)^2$ and a rest energy part $(m_0c^2)^2$.
+It also correctly suggests that for light (or any other massless particle), the total energy and momentum are related by

+$$
+E = pc.
+$$

+---

+*Exercise 6.*

+---

 #### References